Lumisumu/parrot-QR-creator/README.md

 ## User installation

-Download the zip from Releases and extract it into folder of your choice.
+Download the project and either run it locally or compile it.
+Sections with instructions are below.

 Launch program by double clicking Parrot QR Creator.